nnmsnmpnotify.ovpl — issue an SNMP notification (Trap or Inform request)

 Use the corresponding object identifiers defined in RFC 1907 to generate a trap for any of the six generic

-SNMP traps: coldStart
+SNMP traps: coldStart, warmStart,

-For example, use the 1.3.6.1.6.3.1.1.5.1
+For example, use the 1.3.6.1.6.3.1.1.5.1 trap OID to generate

-a coldStart
+a coldStart trap.

 .